1. Course Work

 A student is required to identify a Thesis Advisor from within the Program faculty one month before the end of the first year (no later than June 30).

 4. Thesis Advisory Committee

 Within a month of identifying a Thesis Advisor, a student should propose, with Advisor’s help, a Thesis Advisory Committee, to be approved by the Curriculum Committee.
-The committee should consist of at least five members, including the Thesis Advisor, and at least one committee member not affiliated with Academia Sinica, National Taiwan Normal University or Tunghai University.
+The committee should consist of at least five members, including the Thesis Advisor, and at least one committee member not affiliated with Academia Sinica, and National Taiwan Normal University (for NTNU students) /Tunghai University (for THU student).
 The Thesis Advisory Committee shall meet at least once every six months to receive a progress report from the student.
 The Committee shall evaluate progress, and advise on current research problems and the future direction of the project.

 5. Qualification Examination

 The Qualification examination consists of two stages, the Preliminary Examination and the Thesis Proposal Oral Defense, explained briefly below.
 For details of the Qualification Examination, see Guidelines for Qualifying Examinations in the TIGP Biodiversity Program, Biodiversity Research Center, Academia Sinica, Department of Life Science, National Taiwan Normal University and Department of Life Science, Tunghai University.

 TIGP-BIODIV Program Study Schedule and other details, see Forms&Guidelines